Funkit/Go-patterns/generics/README.md

 }
 ```

-Unfortunately, because `ControllerOne` and `ControllerTwo` use pointer receivers for their methods, you cannot write `NewAntennaController[ControllerOne](filepath)` since it is not the object itself but the **pointer** that actually satisfies the interface.
+Unfortunately, because `ControllerOne` and `ControllerTwo` use pointer receivers for their methods, you cannot write `NewAntennaController[ControllerOne](filepath)` since it is not the object itself but the **pointer** that actually implements the interface.

 You might then be tempted to write `NewAntennaController[*ControllerOne](filepath)`, but when doing that, **the pointer is not initialized**.
 As such, the naive implementation above will fail.